pacexy/tailwindcss-variable-colors/README.md

   content: ['./src/**/*.tsx'],
   theme: {
     // You can also not pass the colors parameter,
-    // it will use the default colors from tailwindcss.
+    // it will use the colors from tailwindcss by default.
     colors: createVariableColors(colors),
   },
   plugins: [variableColorsPlugin(colors)],